online-ml/beaver/README.md

 Beaver is...

-✨ The whole package: it's a framework to develop, deploy, and maintain machine learning models.
+✨ **The whole package** ■ it's a framework to develop, deploy, and maintain machine learning models.
 Including feature engineering.

-🍥 Online-first: it is designed for online machine learning models, while also supporting batch models.
+🍥 **Online-first** • it is designed for online machine learning models, while also supporting batch models.

-☝️ [Opinionated](https://www.youtube.com/watch?v=nzFTmJnIakk&list=PLIU25-FciwNaz5PqWPiHmPCMOFYoEsJ8c&index=5): it encourages you to [process data in SQL](https://www.ethanrosenthal.com/2022/05/10/database-bundling/) and build models with Python.
+☝️ [**Opinionated**](https://www.youtube.com/watch?v=nzFTmJnIakk&list=PLIU25-FciwNaz5PqWPiHmPCMOFYoEsJ8c&index=5): it encourages you to [process data in SQL](https://www.ethanrosenthal.com/2022/05/10/database-bundling/) and build models with Python.

-🔋 Batteries included: it provides basic infrastructure and monitoring by default.
+🔋 **Batteries included**: it provides basic infrastructure and monitoring by default.

-🐢 [Interfaces all the way down](https://vadosware.io/post/building-an-interface-with-one-implementation-is-unquestionably-right/): you can plug in your existing message bus, stream processor, model store, etc. At least, that's the idea.
+🐢 [**Interfaces all the way down**](https://vadosware.io/post/building-an-interface-with-one-implementation-is-unquestionably-right/): you can plug in your existing message broker, stream processor, model store, etc. At least, that's the idea.

 ## 🤱 Getting started